 Healthcare.
 Education.
 Child Care.
 Community Services.
 Arts & Culture.
 Sports.
 Non-Profit Organizations.

 These sectors support the basic needs of our larger workforce and remain under incredible strain.
 The work can be precarious with high staff turnover, contract-based work, low wages, or part-time hours.
 Frontline workers frequently undertake heavy workloads and face the frustration of people whose needs are not met.
+Communities are relying on this workforce to provide essential services amidst rapid population growth, wage and housing disparity, and an increase in addiction and mental health challenges.
+Together, how can we support the workforce that supports all of us?

-To connect on this project please contact Sonya Vanderheide at sonya@workforceplanningboard.com
+To connect on this project, please contact Sonya at 519-622-7122 ext.
+102

 In the Fall of 2024, we hosted two strategy sessions for people who hire or manage staff in the non-profit and Caring occupation sectors.
-Our “What Next?” report summarizes their ideas for workforce attraction, retention, and growth.

 In March 2025, we released workforce reports on local composition, engagement, and demand in: